A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

 where \( \mathbf{U}_h(x,y) \) is the approximate solution. \( \varphi_{i,j}^{(m)} \in P^K(I_{i,j}) \) and \( \mathbf{U}_{i,j}^{(m)} \) are the $m$-th basis function and the corresponding coefficient, respectively, and \( C^K \) is the total number of coefficients.
 In this work, we use the Legendre local orthogonal basis functions which result in the following cell-averaged approximate solution

-Because of the discontinuous characteristic of variables on element's interface $\mathcal F$, we need to define $\mathbf U ^-$ and $\mathbf U ^+$ on element's interface $\mathcal F$, which means the solutions taken from the left/lower and right/upper element, respectively, see Fig. \ref{fig:GL} for an illustration, where the red points are Gauss-Lobatto points.
+Because of the discontinuous nature of variables on element interfaces $\mathcal F$, we need to define $\mathbf U ^-$ and $\mathbf U ^+$ on element interfaces $\mathcal F$, which means the solutions taken from the left/lower and right/upper element, respectively, see Fig.~\ref{fig:combined} (\subref{fig:GL}) for an illustration, where the red points are Gauss-Lobatto points.